-Our Face Hunter Hearthstone deck guide features the best deck list for the new Kobolds and Catacombs meta, with Mulligan advice, strategy tips, card combos and synergies.
+Our Face Hunter deck list guide features the best post-nerf deck list for Season 48 (March 2018).
+Our Face Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Face Hunter deck list and strategy

 The following deck list is about as good as things get for Face Hunter in this late stage of the Kobolds and Catacombs meta.
 Give it a go and let us know how it works for you in the comments.

 |2 x Alleycat||2 x Dire Mole|

 |2 x Crackling Razormaw||2 x Hungry Crab|

 |2 x Kindly Grandmother||2 x Dire Wolf Alpha|

 |2 x Eaglehorn Bow||1 x Bittertide Hydra|

 |2 x Houndmaster|